ananthulalohitaksha/lohitaksha-ananthula-portfolio/final-project-part-one.md

 # Method and medium

 For my final project, I plan to use Shorthand to create a visually engaging, interactive website that presents my research in a storytelling format.
 I will integrate Tableau for data visualizations, allowing users to explore nutritional, environmental, and financial comparisons more intuitively.
-Together, these tools will support an informative, user-friendly experience that encourages sustainable, plant-based protein choices.
+Together, these tools will aid in building an informative, user-friendly experience that encourages sustainable, plant-based protein choices.

 ## AI acknowledgements
 For sketches 1 - 4, I used ChatGPT to help write the Python code for generating the visualization.